Table of Contents

 | Classic Blend | Chardonnay, Pinot Noir, Meunier | Balanced, harmonious, complex |

-Thus, Blanc de Blancs stands out for its purity and lightness, while Blanc de Noirs expresses structure and roundness.
+Blanc de Blancs shines for purity and lightness, while Blanc de Noirs emphasizes structure and roundness.

-What Is a Brut Nature (or Zero Dosage) Champagne?
+What Is a Brut Nature (Zero Dosage) Champagne?

 Production Requirements